 - Make sure your OS and apps are updated: A lot of users postpone updates to avoid downtime.
 However, updates to your OS, apps, or software include the latest security patches and should not be ignored.
 Keep your environment up to date to make sure you have the latest protections.

-- Cracked software: Software can be expensive, and for some, it may be tempting to use cracked software.
+- Avoid cracked software: Software can be expensive, and for some, it may be tempting to use cracked software.
 However, if you are not running a legitimate version of the software, it will not be updated, nor will it receive support.
 Macro attacks in these types of environments can bypass your system fast.

 - Email attachments: Always verify the source of email attachments and downloads, and avoid opening files from unknown or untrusted senders.
 When in doubt, reach out to the sender to confirm the file’s legitimacy before enabling macros.